 In the last 12 months, the adoption of Internet of Things technologies has gained momentum.
 The offer has diversified rapidly, technologies have begun to mature and standardize, and, most importantly, more and more “early adopters” report positive returns on investment.
-Among them, water and wastewater companies are beginning to become more and more numerous.
+The field of Water Management can quickly capitalize on many of the advantages of new IoT technologies and the operators of water treatment and distribution networks that use LoRa and NB-IoT are becoming more and more numerous.

 Expanding interest in IoT technologies is also confirmed by most analysis companies which, this year, revised their forecasts on the market evolution.
 For example, IDC analysts estimate the global IoT market will reach $ 457 billion in 2020, with an annual growth rate of 28.5%.
 According to the cited source, the verticals that will invest the most in IoT technologies – platforms, systems and services – over the next two years are:

 - Manufacturing, Transport & Logistics and Utilities, each with $ 40 billion;